nightroman/FarNet/HelpDown/HtmlToFarHelp/README.md

     pandoc MyHelp.md --output MyHelp.htm --from=gfm

-The above is enough for converting *MyHelp.htm* to HLF.

 To keep line breaks similar to source, use `--wrap=preserve`.
 This should not affect HLF help rendering but may be useful for HLF inspection in the editor.

+Use `--no-highlight` to disable syntax highlighting for code blocks, if you use language attributes.
+HtmlToFarHelp does not support syntax highlighted blocks.

 To make HTML for documentation, not just conversion, use `--standalone` and define the page title as `--metadata=pagetitle:MyHelp`.
+If code blocks have language attributes, a separate command without `--no-highlight` is needed.

 GFM advantages: